josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🛂_gated_intake_post_delay_regional_loop.md

 ---

 ## 🏮 Footer
-*Gated Intake, Post Delay, and Regional Loop Containment* is a living node of the Polaris Protocol.
+*🛂 Gated Intake, Post Delay, and Regional Loop Containment* is a living node of the Polaris Protocol.
 It documents how communication gating, artificial delays, and regional loops work together to suppress escalation and isolate survivors from support.

 > 📡 Cross-references: